oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Keeps individual tests focused and clean.
 Highly abstracted, highly expressive.
     - Facilitates future maintenance by restricting potential changes to one place.
     - But common setup must re-run in each test.
 Recall: each test has independent context.
+- When to stop writing test cases for the same behaviour?
+    - Remember: we are test-driving, not testing.
+    - "Testing" is concerned with exhaustively covering the specification.
+    - "Test-driving" drives design and implementation.
+Write tests just to capture _the next_ behaviour needed.
+    - If the logic won't change anymore, can stop writing tests for that particular behaviour.
 - Strive for one assert per test (in general)
     - Focus on the behaviour under test, not the implementing function
     - A distinct behaviour deserves a separate test entirely